Austine-Omondi/PortfolioProjects/Bank Customer Churn Project/CASE_STUDY.md

 | Female | 4,543 | 1,139 | 25.07% |
 | Male | 5,457 | 898 | 16.46% |

-Female customers recorded both a higher churn rate and a higher churned-customer count than male customers.
+Female customers had a higher churn rate and a higher churned-customer count than male customers.
 This is an observed association and does not establish that gender caused the difference.

 ### Churn by age group